Foorack/UdonXML/README.md

 1. Declare a `public UdonXML udonXml;` variable in your program.
 2. Assign it the value of the UdonXML GameObject in your scene.
-3. Parse your XML data with LoadXml `udonXml.LoadXml(inputData.ToCharArray());`.
+3. Parse your XML data with LoadXml `udonXml.LoadXml(inputData);`.
 It will return an object.
-Notice it takes a char[] and not a string as input, so ToCharArray is required.
 4. The object returned represents the root of the xml tree, use it when executing other nodes such as `GetNodeName` or `HasChildNodes`.

 ### Example demo